95348953489345893524897/pvprepo/information/configresources.md

 alias 	"ortsmeiser2" 		"alias ortsmeiser ortsmeiser3; say palfriend2: ADMIN KICK HIM" alias 	"ortsmeiser3" 		"alias ortsmeiser ortsmeiser4; say coolandkind: PLZ KICK ORTSMEISER" alias 	"ortsmeiser4" 		"alias ortsmeiser ortsmeiser1; say calmandcool: ortsmeiser he is cheater"
-// Ortsmeiser is the one who originally introduced me to this
-// One of the common uses for longer incrementing aliases is to copy paste and cycle through hackussations from other players
-// It can be incremented much longer than for 4 commands, I've gotten it to 500 with no issues.
 ```
+Ortsmeiser is the one who originally introduced me to this
+One of the common uses for longer incrementing aliases is to copy paste and cycle through hackussations from other players
+It can be incremented much longer than for 4 commands, I've gotten it to 500 with no issues.

 # Incrementing alias using + and - commands
-// This works almost the same as a normal incrementing alias, except that it can do a different command on press and release of the key.
+This works almost the same as a normal incrementing alias, except that it can do a different command on the press and release of the key.
 ```
 alias +run "+run1"                        // Create original alias that will be modified eventually alias -run "-run1"                        // Ditto ^